JCBSLMN/T1A3/README.md

 - Passing '-s' will open in store mode
 - Passing '-c' will open in customer mode

 An exectubale has been made that can install the require gems for you.
-This can be run once you have navigated to the correct folder and can be run with the command './run_file.sh'
+This can be run once you have navigated to the SRC folder and can be run with the command './run_file.sh'

 This is an application built for notification and can be applicable to whatever you would like, simply by changing the store name and available products.